 Sometimes you create aesthetically appealing presentations only to discover that some students are unable to read them.
-Perhaps you have color blind students and are unsure how to proceed in the development of your presentations to make them easily readable for everyone.
+Perhaps you have colour blind students and are unsure how to proceed in the development of your presentations to make them easily readable for everyone.

-- In addition, you can also share the famous Ishihara color blindness test with your students’ parents if they wish to assess their own child to see if they are red-green color blind (the most common type of color blindness).
+- In addition, you can also share the famous Ishihara colour blindness test with your students’ parents if they wish to assess their own child to see if they are red-green color blind (the most common type of color blindness).

 - If you would like more detailed information on colour blindness you can check the colour blindness e-book.